malston/platform-automation-vsphere/docs/tanzu_for_kubernetes.md

     {"message":"Hello"}
     ```

-1. Deploy httproxy tls test
+1. Deploy HTTPProxy example with TLS

     * Create a namespace for tls delegation